amitmerchant1990/electron-markdownify/README.md

 ## How To Use

+Install it using : `npm install electron-markdownify`

+*Or*

 Download this project, and run

 ````
 $> cd PATH-TO-MARKDOWNIFY-DESKTOP-APP
 $> npm install && npm start
 ```
+## Download

+You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.1.1) installable version of Markdownify for Windows, Darwin and Linux.

 ## Tools Used